Explore Our Region

 Capel - Geographe Ford realize Historically, Capel is a farming area; traditional agricultural pursuits include dairy and beef.
 In recent times, Capel has become popular for hobby farms, and a number of innovative agricultural pursuits have been introduced, including alpacas, viticulture, aquaculture and growing of blue gums.
 There is also some mining of mineral sands in the Shire, and tourism is increasingly important to the Shire's economy.
 Driving the South West.

-Busselton - Geographe Ford is also located in Busselton.
-We regularly view the longest wooden jetty (pier) in the southern hemisphere stretching almost 2 km out to sea.
+Busselton - Busselton is home to the longest wooden jetty (pier) in the southern hemisphere stretching almost 2 km out to sea.

 Construction of the jetty began in 1853 and was continually extended until the 1960s when it reached its current length of 1841 metres.
 It was closed to shipping in 1972, and maintenance was discontinued for a time.
 It has since been restored, and is now the site of an underwater observatory and an interpretive centre.